onewelcome/identity-cloud-documentation/docs/products/access/api-reference/end-user/device-v4.md

 ## Disable mobile authentication with push

 The disable mobile authentication with push endpoint can be used to disenroll a user's device for push only.
-It removes the push token from the Onegini Access, but leaves the user's public key intact, allowing other forms of mobile authentication to remain working.
+It removes the push token from the OneWelcome Access, but leaves the user's public key intact, allowing other forms of mobile authentication to remain working.

 Note that this action does not prevent a user from re-enrolling for mobile authentication with push.